 - Determination by the institution that each participant has a need for academic support in order to successfully pursue a program of education beyond secondary school

-- Require that all participants be enrolled or accepted for enrollment at the institution getting the grant Institution makes an effort to provide sufficient financial assistance to meet the full financial need of each student in the project and discourages student loans
+- Require that all participants be enrolled or accepted for enrollment at the institution awarded the grant; institution makes an effort to provide sufficient financial assistance to meet the full financial need of each student in the project and discourages student loans

 What Can SSS Not Do?